 Mailchimp has one of the most detailed reporting systems for tracking your newsletters’ performance, offering robust options such as Google Analytics integration, Geotracking, Social media and click maps.

-You have a very small list (and I mean really small!):
+You have a very small email list (and I mean really small!):

-Mailchimp’s new pricing model imposes new limits on their free plan.
-Now, your 2000-contact limit includes all contacts, including unsubscribes and those who haven’t confirmed opt-in.
-If you know your total contact count will be less than this, then Mailchimp’s free plan is still pretty decent.
+Mailchimp’s pricing model imposes new limits on their free plan.
+Now, you are limited to only 500 contacts.
+If you know your total contact count will be less than this, then Mailchimp’s free plan has a pretty good selection of features available.

-Their editor is fast, simple and drag and drop.
+Their drag and drop email builder is fast, simple and drag and drop.
 It’s very easy to create stunning emails that will stand out from the rest and engage your audience.
 They also have plenty of modern, well-designed email templates (though be aware that the templates available for free are very limited and not very modern-looking).

 You are on a tight budget:

-If you are really aiming to get the most from your email marketing campaigns, Mailchimp will appear limited in terms of marketing automation features.
-Their autoresponders are ok, but for campaigns based on user behavior, tagging, split tests and advanced workflows, you might want to look elsewhere.
+If you are really aiming to get the most from your email marketing campaigns, Mailchimp will appear slightly limited in terms of email marketing automation features.
+Their autoresponders are ok, but for campaigns based on user behavior (e.g. on your website), split tests and advanced workflows, you might want to look elsewhere.

 You want to manage multiple mailing lists:

-While it’s hardly a deal breaker in our book, some email marketers do like to create special pages to send users once they click a certain link.
+Some email marketers do like to create special pages to send users once they click a certain link.
 These pages can offer tailored content and act as a powerful sales funnel or segmentation tool.
-Mailchimp's landing pages are very basic at this time, not even offering any themes let alone A/B Testing.
+Mailchimp's landing pages are a bit basic, not offering A/B testing or personalized dynamic content.